 What is PhD Neuroscience?

-Ph D Neuroscience is a 3 to 6 year doctorate course that involves advanced study on the anatomy and physiology of the nervous system.
+Doctor of Philosophy Neuroscience is a 3 to 6 year doctorate course that involves advanced study on the anatomy and physiology of the nervous system.
 Brain function, neural diseases, cognitive neuroscience, and neuropharmacology are some of the subjects covered in the course.
-A doctorate in neuroscience gives candidates access to sophisticated laboratory methods, excellent analytical abilities, and knowledge of brain research.

-To prepare graduates to contribute to ground-breaking discoveries in the discipline, the curriculum offers practical experience in neuroimaging, electrophysiology, and computational neuroscience, preparing graduates to contribute to groundbreaking discoveries in the field.
+- To prepare graduates to contribute to ground-breaking discoveries in the discipline, the curriculum offers practical experience in neuroimaging, electrophysiology, and computational neuroscience, preparing graduates to contribute to groundbreaking discoveries in the field.

 Why Study PhD Neuroscience?